Work on Self, Work in a Group

 “… not a merely mental attention, but an attention which relates and mobilizes the sensitive intelligence of the body, the affective intelligence of the feeling, and the ordering intelligence of the mind toward a more total openness to what is."

-Others’ knowledge is essential to digest, but without a means for opening to this attention and for observing impressions and functions, the individual’s study of the self can become abstract, intellectual, or psychological.
+Insight like Mrs. Dooling's is essential to digest, but without a means for opening to this attention and for observing impressions and functions, the individual’s study of the self can become abstract, intellectual, or psychological.

 We need an activity.
 An activity that can teach us.

-Craft is an activity, accessible to all, in which, first, our senses and functions can be fully engaged at the same time, and second, our awareness can circulate between our lower and higher natures, opening us to the whole of ourselves.
-In the first instance, I can observe how impressions entering through my senses affect my inner functions.
 For example, how I react emotionally when someone, who is being rather candid, speaks to me.
-In the second instance, I can choose, now, to make a small movement that opens a space within, concedes that I may not know, hears a question, and allows the higher self to participate.
+In the second instance, I can choose, now, to make a small movement that opens a space within, concedes that I may not know, hears a previously obscured question, and allows the higher self to participate.
 For example, in my interaction with that candid person, I can allow light to enter and feel gratitude for what has just been revealed to me about myself.

 Craft can become teacher.